Hedley Norman Carr: RIBA Bronze Medal

-In 1938 Carr was awarded the bronze medal of the Royal Institute of British Architects for the best building erected in London that year.
+In 1938, Carr was awarded the bronze medal of the Royal Institute of British Architects for the best building erected in London that year.
 His winning design was for a £180,000 block of flats.
 The building, Stocklelgh Hall, is in Prince Albert Road Regent's Park.
 It covered an area of 1 and a half acres and contains 60 flats in six blocks.
 Each block has its own entrance from a courtyard.
 The building is faced with soft-toned red brick with stone dressings and the entrance halls and all doors in the principal rooms are of Australian walnut.

 Mosman houses

-In 1939 after returning to Australia from six years working aboard Carr designed a family home Finedon in Ryrie Street, Mosman and much of its furniture.
+In 1939, after returning to Australia from six years working aboard Carr designed a family home Finedon in Ryrie Street, Mosman and much of its furniture.
 When the home was sold by the Carr family in 1983 it was photographed and some of the furniture was acquired by the Caroline Simpson Library & Research Collection of the Historic Houses Trust of New South Wales as representative of 1930s Sydney design.
-Also in 1939 Carr designed a house at 8 Beauty Point Road, Mosman.
+In 1939 Carr also designed a house at 8 Beauty Point Road, Mosman.
 The three-storey home was on a steep site that fell from the street down towards the water's edge.

 MARS

-In 1939 Carr became a founding member of the Modern Architectural Research Society (MARS).
+In 1939, Carr became a founding member of the Modern Architectural Research Society (MARS).
 MARS Group, was a British architectural think tank founded in 1933 by several prominent architects and architectural critics of the time involved in the British modernist movement.